 Related reading: The Demand Generation: What It Is and Why You Want to Be A Part of It

-Demand Generation versus Lead Generation
+Demand Generation Versus Lead Generation

 So if demand generation is instilling interest in a brand’s products or services, what’s the difference between that and lead generation?

-While demand generation is all about creating awareness, interest, and a demand for your products or services, lead generation is focused on identifying potential customers and nurturing a relationship with those prospects.
+While demand generation is all about creating awareness, interest, and demand for your products or services, lead generation is focused on identifying potential customers and nurturing a relationship with those prospects.

 So why shouldn’t businesses place all their focus on finding and targeting leads?
 Well, did you know that 80% of new leads never actually translate into sales?
-Part of demand generation is helping people really understand your business, your products and services, your value system and mission.
+Part of demand generation is helping people really understand your business, your products and services, your value system, and your mission.
 The more people are aware of and understand your brand, the more effectively you can implement a lead generation strategy to “capture” that demand.

 So, in the long-term view, B2B brands need demand generation strategies that create a groundswell of interest so that when marketers and sales teams employ lead generation strategies, it’s like (qualified) fish in a barrel.